apache/arrow-nanoarrow/docs/source/getting-started.md

   in the form of Arrow arrays, and/or
 - exposes an extension type implementation.

-Becauase Arrow has bindings in many languages, it means that you or others can easily bind or use your tool in higher-level runtimes like R, Java, C++, Python, Rust, Julia, Go, or Ruby, among others.
+Because Arrow has bindings in many languages, it means that you or others can easily bind or use your tool in higher-level runtimes like R, Java, C++, Python, Rust, Julia, Go, or Ruby, among others.